What Are Technical Bitcoin Indicators?

 Can Indicators Predict the Future?

-No. However, they can help a trader observe trends and assess their strength.
-The logic justifying indicators follows Newtonian physics: Price moves have momentum, and the more momentum a move has, the harder it is to stop, and vice versa.
+Following Newtonian physics, indicators follow a simple path: Price moves have momentum, and the more momentum a move has, the harder it is to stop, and vice versa.
 This concept is summed up in the famous adage, “The trend is your friend.”

-Indicators use formulas and graphs to help traders “see” what buyers and sellers are likely to do next.
+In this simple sense, indicators leverage graphs and formulas to help traders see the trends and “see” what buyers and sellers could potentially to do next.

 Top Five Bitcoin Indicators